F3dai/f3dai.github.io/_posts/2021-02-20-Security-Monitoring-Pi-AWS-Splunk.md

 If you're using your own wireless AP, make sure you attach this to the switch and mirror it to port 2 or whatever your IDS is on.

-You may as well just mirror all of your ports to your IDS, tho nothing is plugged in.
+You may as well just mirror all of your ports to your IDS, though nothing is plugged in.
 Future you can just plug into the switch without logging onto the interface to port mirror.

 ## Pi AP

 This part is optional, and only relevant if your Pi is capable of becoming a wireless AP.

-I found this github repo very useful and effective.
-It does the job.
+I found this github repo especially  useful and effective.
+In particular, it does the job.
 However, it's no longer maintained so this may only be relevant at the time of writing this.

 [create_ap - github](https://github.com/oblique/create_ap)